VladaAlek/small_basketball_game/README.md

 ### Further Testing

--The Website was tested on Google Chrome and Firefox web browsers.
+- The Website was tested on Google Chrome and Firefox web browsers.
--The project was designed for the screen with the following width sizes: 320px 768px and 1024px.
+- The project was designed for the screen with the following width sizes: 320px 768px and 1024px.
--The website was viewed and responsiveness controlled on various devices of various screen sizes (smartphone, tablet, 1024px).
+- The website was viewed and responsiveness controlled on various devices of various screen sizes (smartphone, tablet, 1024px).
--Extensive testing was conducted to verify correct linking across all pages, including the 404.html page and Google Fonts URL.
+- Extensive testing was conducted to verify correct linking across all pages, including the 404.html page and Google Fonts URL.

 ### Known Bugs
 - If the point of one player is followed by the move of the consequent player, the initial audio will not stop, but it will continue to play, followed by the sound atributed to the consequent player score.